Search

 • Connect the orange network cable to the 3Com network switch on the adapter (any slot).
 Make sure the other end is connected at the black small box called NPort 5210 next to the NOTCam motor controller.

-• Make sure the shutter cable between the motor controller and the array controller has been connected.
-For shutter monitoring in the control room, find among the cables coming through the hole in the floor a grey cable marked NOTCam (Spare) and connect it to the motor controller in the slot named "SPARE".
-Tighten it with a screwdriver.
+• For shutter monitoring in the control room, find among the cables coming through the hole in the floor a grey cable marked NOTCam (Spare), wrap this once around the thick grey NOTCam motor cables (to prevent the cable pulling directly on the connector) and connect it to the virtually identical connector from the motor controller.
+Tighten finger tight, don't use any tools.

 • Connect the black power cable to mains in the adapter.
 This cable connects to the instrument via a rack of sockets.
 Make sure the switch is on!

-8. Make sure that the required LN2 for the night has been filled already (it is not advisable to fill it just before mounting).
+9. Make sure that the required LN2 for the night has been filled already (it is not advisable to fill it just before mounting).
 Put the special cork in the fill tube.
 NB!
 Only so far that just one black ring is inside.

-9. Power on the motor and detector controller units.
+10. Power on the motor and detector controller units.

-11. Switch on the "NOTCam buzzer" on the wall behind the Lisa terminal.
+11. In the control room switch on the "NOTCam buzzer" on the wall behind the Lisa terminal.
 This is the shutter monitoring alarm.

-12. Balance the telescope.
-Set the counter weights to position 0.95 by typing on the TCS the command count-w-hei 0.95 .
+13. Balance the telescope.
+Set the counter weights to position by typing on the TCS the command count-w-hei .

 • You can check how well the telscope is balanced by putting the telescope to alt 60 (zenith angle 30) and opening the mirror covers (o-m-c), and then look at TCS status page 3, where the currents to the two altitude motors are displayed.
 These currents (Altitude Motor 1 and 2) should have approximately equal absolute values.
 Then type zenith to put the telescope back.

-14. Check web page: First night NOTCam goes on telescope for the tests to be done in the afternoon and on the sky after every mounting of NOTCam.
+15. Check web page: First night NOTCam goes on telescope for the tests to be done in the afternoon and on the sky after every mounting of NOTCam.